New approach to ensure regulators and regulation support growth (HTML)

 Executive summary of the May 2024 Smarter Regulation white paper — analyst-readable shorthand.

-Smarter regulation: delivering a regulatory environment for innovation, investment and growth
+In response to: Smarter regulation: delivering a regulatory environment for innovation, investment and gr…

 Why linked: Smarter regulation: delivering a regulatory environment for innovation, investment and growth (May 2024 white paper) — predecessor white paper feeding the current Bill.